Salesforce.com Cloudy Vision

 Salesforce.com financial clouds

 I recently ran into a post from a pretty well respected investor blog over at “Seeking Alpha.”
-The basic takeaway is that the Salesforce.com business is not all it is hyped up to be and that shareholders may be in for a seriously rude awakening [FN1].
+The basic takeaway is that the Salesforce.com cloud business is not all it is hyped up to be and that shareholders may be in for a seriously rude awakening [FN1].

 ——————–